 - Poor driving habits

 Any of these factors may contribute to a crash.
 Poor driving habits are at the root of most accidents, however.
-At William G. Kolodner P.A., our car accident injury lawyers in Baltimore often represent victims hurt in intersection accidents by drivers who engaged in one or more of the following:
+At William G. Kolodner Personal Injury Lawyers, our car accident injury lawyers in Baltimore often represent victims hurt in intersection accidents by drivers who engaged in one or more of the following:

 - Failing to yield to traffic

 - Not using a turn signal